Code-Institute-Submissions/MS3-family-games/README.md

 ### Acknowledgements
-This site is created for learning purpose
+This site is created for learning purposes
 Want to say thank you for:
 - Code Institute - for well prepared lessons.
 - My mentor - for great advises during project development.